Emotional intimacy: Description

 Emotional intimacy can be expressed in verbal and non-verbal communication.
-The degree of comfort, effectiveness, and mutual experience of closeness might indicate emotional intimacy between individuals.
-Intimate communication is both expressed (e.g. talking) and implied (e.g. friends sitting close on a park bench in silence).
+The degree of comfort, effectiveness, and mutual experience of closeness is often used to evaluate its presence in relationships.
+Intimate communication may be conveyed through both verbal exchanges and nonverbal behaviors, such as physical proximity or affectionate gestures.

-Emotional intimacy depends primarily on the degree of closeness, as well as the nature of the relationship and the culture in which it is observed.
-Emotional intimacy is different from sexual intimacy in that sexual intimacy can take place with or without emotional intimacy.
-Sexual intimacy differs from emotional intimacy because the latter often does not require any kind of sexual context.
-Emotional intimacy is a psychological event that happens when trust levels and communication between two people are such that it fosters the mutual sharing of one another's deepest selves.
-Depending on the background and conventions of the participants, emotional intimacy might involve disclosing thoughts, feelings and emotions in order to reach an understanding, offer mutual support or build a sense of community.
-Or it might involve sharing a duty, without commentary.
+Emotional intimacy depends on the degree of interpersonal closeness, the nature of the relationship, and the cultural context in which it occurs.
+Emotional intimacy is different from sexual intimacy in that sexual intimacy can take place with or without emotional closeness, and emotional intimacy does not require a sexual component.
+Emotional intimacy is a psychological event in which trust, mutual responsiveness, and open communication between two people enable partners to share personal thoughts and feelings.
+Such intimacy might involve partners reaching an understanding, offering mutual support, or building a sense of community.